You are here

 Associate Commissioner of School Quality and Support

-Jennifer Okes has worked for the State of Colorado since 1990 and loves serving the citizens of this great state.
-She has been at CDE for four years and oversees the Division of School Finance and Operations, which includes the Offices of Budget, Accounting, and Purchasing; Capital Construction; Grants Fiscal Management; Human Resources; School Finance, School Nutrition, and School Transportation.
+Jennifer Okes has worked for the State of Colorado since 1990 and loves serving Colorado’s school districts and the citizens of this great state.
+She has been at CDE since 2013 and oversees the Division of School District Operations, which includes four Units: Capital Construction, School Finance and Grants, School Nutrition and School Transportation.

 Prior to joining CDE, Jennifer was the deputy executive director for the Colorado Department of Personnel & Administration, where she worked to improve the financial management and overall culture of the department.
 She has also worked at the Governor's Office of State Planning and Budgeting, where she oversaw statewide budgeting and common policies; the Colorado Department of Human Services-Information Technology Services, where she served as financial services manager and implemented a system development life cycle methodology; and the Office of the State Auditor, where she evaluated programs as a performance auditor.